| US$2360 | €2350 | £2000 |

 This compressor is easy to get happening with six switched attack and release times covering a wide range, including an interesting auto release mode.
 Big knobs with 24 position stepped Elma controls are provided for the amount of compression and the output gain.
 The compressor can be switched to a Soft mode whereby dynamic peaks are partially retained and another switch introduces a high pass filter to the side chain to lower compression sensitivity at low frequencies.
 The attractive "point source" red LED bar graph meter accurately displays gain reduction and the gloss finish knobs adds to the vintage feel of the DBC-M.

-GAIN - 24 position Elma switch that adds gain at the output to correct for lost level with a -2.0 to +10dB range in 0.5dB steps.
+GAIN - 24 position Elma switch that adds gain at the output to correct for lost level with a range of 0-8dB in small steps.

-COMPRESSION - 24 position Elma switch that sets the amount of compression.
+COMPRESSION - 24 position Elma switch that sets the amount of compression, increasing gain reduction with clock wise rotation.

 ATTACK - rotary switch with 6 settings, FAST (less than 0.5mS)-5mS-10mS-15mS-25mS-50mS.